QuIC: Quantum-Inspired Compound Adapters for Parameter Efficient Fine-Tuning: Extended Background

 \subsubsection{Butterfly Orthogonal Fine-Tuning (BOFT)}

-Butterfly Orthogonal Fine-Tuning (BOFT)~\cite{liu2023parameter} extends OFT by introducing an efficient parameterization of the orthogonal matrix using butterfly structures.
+As discussed briefly in the main text, Butterfly Orthogonal Fine-Tuning (BOFT)~\citep{liu2023parameter} extends OFT by introducing an efficient parameterization of the orthogonal matrix using butterfly structures.
 In BOFT, the orthogonal matrix \( \Delta W_{\text{BOFT}} \in \mathbb{R}^{d \times d} \) is constructed as a product of \( m \) sparse orthogonal matrices derived from `\emph{butterfly}' structures:

 where each \( \widetilde{B}_{(i)} \in \mathbb{R}^{d \times d} \) is a butterfly \emph{factor} - a sparse orthogonal matrix that efficiently captures global interactions within the data.
 These butterfly factors are recursively defined and constructed to ensure orthogonality.
 The butterfly structure originates from the Cooley-Tukey algorithm for the Fast Fourier Transform, known for its efficient information exchange properties.
 In BOFT, the butterfly factors are built using small orthogonal blocks that are combined to form larger orthogonal matrices.
 Specifically, each butterfly factor \( \widetilde{B}_{(i)} \) is defined as, \(\widetilde{B}_{(i)} = \operatorname{Permute}\left( \operatorname{diag}\left( \Delta W_{\text{BF},1}^{(i)}, \Delta W_{\text{BF},2}^{(i)}, \dots, \Delta W_{\text{BF},k}^{(i)} \right) \right)\), where \( \Delta W_{\text{BF},j}^{(i)} \in \mathbb{R}^{b \times b} \) are small orthogonal matrices parameterized via the Cayley transform~\eqref{eqn:oft_cayley}, \(k := \sfrac{d}{b}\) are the number of blocks at level \(i\) and \( \operatorname{Permute}(\cdot) \) rearranges the blocks to create the butterfly pattern.
 They typically take the number of butterfly factors to be \( m = \log_{b} d \) where \( b \) is the block size, and \( b \geq 2 \).
-The number of parameters required is \(N^{\text{BOFT}}_P = \frac{1}{2}md(b - 1) = \frac{1}{2}(b - 1)d\log_b d\)~\cite{liu2023parameter}.
+The number of parameters required is \(N^{\text{BOFT}}_P = \frac{1}{2}md(b - 1) = \frac{1}{2}(b - 1)d\log_b d\)~\citep{liu2023parameter}.
 When \( b = 2 \), the parameter count becomes \(N^{\text{BOFT}}_P = \mathcal{O}(d \log d) \), compared to the \(N^{\text{OFT}}_P = \mathcal{O}(d^2) \) parameters required for a full orthogonal matrix in OFT.